girder/girder/docs/migration-guide.rst

   .. code-block:: javascript

     {
-        "name": "@girder/my-plugin",  // TODO: for the moment, plugins must be in the @girder org "version": "1.0.0",
+        "name": "@girder/my-plugin",
+        "version": "1.0.0",
         "peerDepencencies": {
-            "girder": "*"       // The girder version should be as relaxed as possible.
+            "@girder/other_plugin": "*"       // The girder version should be as relaxed as possible.
         },
         "depencencies": {},     // Any js deps not provided by girder.
-        "main": "./index.js",
         "girder-plugin": {
             "name": "example",  // The entrypoint name defined in setup.py.
             "main": "./main.js" // The plugin client entrypoint containing code that is executed on load.
-            "webpack": "webpack.helper" // If your plugin needs to modify the webpack config }
+            "webpack": "webpack.helper", // If your plugin needs to modify the webpack config "dependencies": ["other_plugin"] // If you plugin web_client requires another plugin }
     }